boydx/geosalad/PITCHME.md

 ```

 ---
+# Markdown
+"write using an easy-to-read and easy-to-write plain text format" and convert it to pretty web pages

+---
 ## Add readme.md
 ### in new directory
-A Readme.md is a Markdown formatted file that tells visitors about your project (and helps you remember, too!)
+A Readme.md is a Markdown formatted file that tells visitors about your project

 ---?image=images/02/q-004.png
 <h2 style="color:#eee;text-shadow: 2px 2px 4px #000;">Open Folder...</h2>